hevelyncosta/backroads-app/README.md

 #### What is it?

-In this exercise, the main idea was to convert an existing website built solely with HTML, CSS, and pure JS into *ReactJS*.
+Here, the main idea was to convert an existing website built solely with HTML, CSS, and pure JS into *ReactJS*.
 This project is a practical application of _React Fundamentals_, inspired by John Smilga's Udemy course.
 [Click here](https://the-backroads-project.netlify.app/) to take a peek.

 #### What I've learned